skeeto/elfeed/README.md

         "http://planet.emacsen.org/atom.xml"))
 ```

-Another option for providing a feel list is with an OPML file.
+Another option for providing a feed list is with an OPML file.
 Running
 `M-x elfeed-load-opml` will fill `elfeed-feeds` with feeds listed in
 an OPML file.
 When `elfeed-load-opml` is called interactively, it will
 automatically save the feedlist to your customization file, so you